mathiasgrimm/blog/articles/laravel-vapor-logging-case/README.md

 I have been using Laravel Vapor for almost 2 years now and while It's awesome, it also comes with some things you need to workaround or simple design it differently than you would normally.

-In this article, I would like to go through a very specific issues I had with Laravel Vapor and maybe be able to help someone else or get input from other users in order to improve my proposed solution.
+In this article, I would like to go through a very specific issues I had with Laravel Vapor, and maybe be able to help someone else, or get input from other users in order to improve my proposed solution.

 I had migrated one project entirely from conventional servers to Laravel Vapor, and due to